MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 Symbols allow for WinDbg to display additional information such as variable names, that can be invaluable when debugging.
 WinDbg uses the Microsoft Visual Studio debug symbol formats for source-level debugging.
 It can access any symbol or variable from a module that has PDB symbol files.

-Load the debugger by performing the following steps.
+To load the debugger, perform the following steps.

 **&lt;-On the host system**